Calvin University

-Calvin University, formerly Calvin College, is a private Christian university in Grand Rapids, Michigan.
+Calvin University is a private Christian university in Grand Rapids, Michigan, United States.
 Founded in 1876, Calvin University is an educational institution of the Christian Reformed Church and stands in the Reformed (Calvinist) tradition.
 Known as Calvin College for most of its history, the school is named after John Calvin, the 16th-century Protestant Reformer.

 History

 The Christian Reformed Church in North America founded the school on August 4, 1876, as part of Calvin College and Theological Seminary (with the seminary becoming Calvin Theological Seminary) to train church ministers.
-The college and seminary began with seven students, in a rented upper room on Spring Street, in Grand Rapids, Michigan.
+The college and seminary began with seven students, in a rented upper room on Spring Street, in Grand Rapids, Michigan, with Geert Boer as the docent.
 The initial six-year curriculum included four years of literary studies and two years of theology.
 In 1892, the campus moved to the intersection of Madison Avenue and Franklin Street (Fifth Avenue) in Grand Rapids.
-In September 1894, the school expanded the curriculum for those who were not pre-theological students, effectually making the institution a preparatory school.
-In 1900, the curriculum further broadened, making it more attractive to students interested in teaching or preparing for professional courses at universities.
+In September 1894, the school expanded the curriculum for those who were not pre-theological students, effectually making the institution a college preparatory school.
+In 1900, the curriculum further broadened, making it more attractive to students interested in teaching or preparing for professional courses at universities, and Albertus Rooks became the school's principal.
 In 1901, Calvin admitted the first women to the school.